oliveira-da-silva-patrick/software-enginneering-project-group-4/Documentation/Creator's Guide.md

   We chose to use the ***Floating*** joystick, which allows the player to touch anywhere on the screen to move the main character.

 ## Animations

+## UI-Design

+  How to create a menu with buttons?

+  First of all, we need a new scene.
+To this scene, you can add a background if you want.
+I simply created a 2D square and gave it a color.
+  A main menu needs the title and some buttons to interact with.
+  Unity has already predefined objects for each.
+For the title, you can use the 'Text' object or even better the 'Text - TextMeshPro' object.
+If the second is not to be found, you may need to download the TextMeshPro plugin from the asset store.
+It was already pre-installed on my machine.
+  Now, for the buttons it is best to use the 'Button' object.
+Here again the TextMeshPro alternative is better.
+TextMeshPro allows more freedom on how the text is edited.
+You may notice that not only a button has been created, but also a parent canvas and a text child.
+To edit the content of the button, modify the values on the inspector when the button or its text object is selected.
+It is also better to group the buttons in the canvas under one same empty element.
+  Finally, you should have a nice menu with a title and one or some buttons.
+Here's how your hierarchy could be looking like:

+    -MainMenu
+      -EventSystem
+      -Canvas
+        -Main Camera
+        -Title (Text - TMP)
+        -Background (Square)
+        -Buttons (Empty element)
+          -Button1 (Button - TMP)
+            -Text (Text - TMP)
+          -Button2 (Button - TMP)
+            -Text (Text - TMP)

+  How to give actions to the buttons?

+  For the buttons to have an on click event, we need to write some code.
+Let's create a new script called 'MenuButtons'.
+  First of all, we need to use the 'UnityEngine.SceneManagement' library.
+This can be implemented with this line: 'using UnityEngine.SceneManagement;'.
+  In this script, we can delete the predefined methods and we will create a method for each button available.
+  I created a play button, so i want to have a method which will move the fame from the menu scene to the in-game scene.
+So, I create a method called 'Play'.
+  In this method, I add one simple line: 'SceneManager.LoadScene("x");'.
+  This line will load the scene x and quit the current scene (here the main menu scene).

+  x can be either the name given to the scene or the index given by the build to the scene.
+This index number can be found under 'File -> Build Settings'.

+  Remarks:

+  It may be that now when you start your game, the scene doesn't load or the text does not appear.
+  First, you need to add the scene to the build.
+Go to 'File -> Build Settings' and drag and drop your scene into that window.
+  Second, go to the inspector of the canvas which contains the text to be displayed and change its render mode to 'World Space'.
+  This should fix those issues.